davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 explores accuracy by precipitation type for predictions of weathercode using cloud cover, rain, and snow (mtry=2)
 * OpenMeteoEDA_202306_v004 explores accuracy by precipitation type for predictions of weathercode using cloud cover, rain, and snow (mtry=3)

+### Expansions week of 09-SEP-2024
+* OpenMeteoEDA_202306_v004 runs random forest model using all predictors for ground wind speed